Eddie Money Net Worth at Death: Albums, Tours & Full Biography

 In 1968, Eddie made the decision that would redefine his life.
 He packed up and moved to Berkeley, California, leaving behind the NYPD and everything familiar.
 He began studying with vocal coach Judy Davis and immersed himself in the Bay Area music scene.

-He started performing regularly at clubs across the San Francisco Bay Area, building the following one show at a time.
-His raw energy and powerful voice caught the attention of legendary concert promoter Bill Graham — and that introduction changed the entire trajectory of his career.
+He started performing regularly at clubs across the San Francisco Bay Area, building his following one show at a time.
+His raw energy and powerful voice caught the attention of legendary concert promoter Bill Graham – and that introduction changed the entire trajectory of his career.

 Eddie Money’s Music Career and Rise to Fame